 Fortunately, you can overcome these fears.
-Believing in yourself and your skills.
-Hone your craft.
-Connect with the right people, find your true calling and never stop pursuing what you want in life.
-This will make you more confident and give you the strength to confront whatever life throws at you.
+Believing in yourself and your skills, honing your craft, connecting with the right people, finding your true calling and never stop pursuing what you want in life.
+These will make you more confident and give you the strength to confront whatever life throws at you.

 Lesson #3: The School System Sucks – Personal Education Is Key